fanpu/website/_pages/courses.md

 Inspiration for this page came from [Wan Shen's CMU course review page](https://wanshenl.me/courses/reviews/).

+*This page was recently updated on 07/20/2023 as I work on finishing my course reviews for the Spring 2023 semester.*

-This page was recently updated on 11/9/2022 to help students decide the classes they may want to take ahead of course registration week.
+~~*This page was recently updated on 11/9/2022 to help students decide the classes they may want to take ahead of course registration week.*~~

 ## Categories